Bingolotto: History

 The price of the lottery ticket has been between 25 and 50 Swedish kronor, and in March 2005, one billion tickets had been sold since the beginning.
 The surplus is given to Swedish sport associations, a fact which is commonly believed to have increased the penetration of the show.
 31.5 million Swedish kronor (approx £2.5 million) is the highest ever prize in the history of Bingolotto, won by a woman from Vara.

 After Olsson's second retirement from the show in 2004, it was hosted by entertainer and musician Lars Kronér, skiing athlete Gunde Svan, and TV-personality Rickard Olsson, none of whom were able to maintain the show's earlier popularity.
 A significant rise in popularity developed when the singer Lotta Engberg took over the hosting in autumn 2008.
 From autumn 2011 the show was hosted by Jan Bylund.
 In 2008 the program moved from TV4 to TV4 Plus; on 12 September 2011 the channel name was changed to Sjuan (The Seven).
 In August 2015 the program moved back to TV4 with Ingvar Oldsberg as host.

 Clips from Bingolotto are featured in the video of Madonna's 1998 song "Ray of Light", directed by Swede Jonas Åkerlund. and in the 1998 film Show Me Love.
 In both cases clips from the period when Leif "Loket" Olsson hosted the show were used.

 A UK version was also produced, see BingoLotto (UK).
 Both TV programs have had as media consultant professor Charlie Medina.

+In 2023, Spelinspektionen received multiple tips that an underage bettor was able to bet on the December 23rd show, and sanctioned Folkspel in June 2024.
+Spelinspektionen alleges that there were no technical requirements to ensure underage punters could not access the game when calling in.

 Music

 The programmes contains music pauses, where an artist or group appears.
 During the Leif "Loket" Olsson leadership era, Bingolotto was strongly dominated by dansband music.
 Later, other popular music also has become more common.

+In the 2000s, many international superstars performed on the show, including Anastacia, Andrea Bocelli, David Bowie, Michael Bublé, Chicago, Phil Collins, Céline Dion, Elton John, Bon Jovi, Def Leppard, Dolly Parton, Deep Purple, Lionel Richie, Rod Stewart, Shania Twain and Robbie Williams.